energysistem/manuals/42162-Android_TV_Play/en/02-Cuidado-y-mantenimiento.md

-## Cuidado y Mantenimiento
+## Care and Maintenance

-- No expongas tu Energy#trade# Android TV Play a golpes, polvo, luz solar directa, humedad o altas temperaturas.
+- Do not expose your Energy#trade# Android TV Play to shock, dust, direct sunlight, humid environments or high temperatures.
-- No uses productos de limpieza corrosivos o abrasivos.
+- Do not use abrasive or corrosive cleaning agents.
-- Mantén el dispositivo limpio y sin polvo, con un paño suave y seco.
+- Keep the device clean and dust-free them with a soft, dry cloth.
-- Realiza la limpieza de la unidad mientras está apagado y desconectado de la corriente eléctrica.
+- Clean the device when turned off and unplugged.
-- Cualquier reparación debe hacerla exclusivamente personal cualificado de Energy Sistem Soyntec S.A.
+- Any repair must be done exclusively by qualified personnel of Energy Sistem Soyntec S.A.